 Product Support

-Microsemi SoC Products Group backs its products with various support services, including Customer Service, Customer Technical Support Center, a website, electronic mail, and worldwide sales offices.
-This appendix contains information about contacting Microsemi SoC Products Group and using these support services.
+The Microsemi SoC Products Group backs its products with various support services including a Customer Technical Support Center and Non-Technical Customer Service.
+This appendix contains information about contacting the SoC Products Group and using these support services.